Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 $ source ./venv/bin/activate
 ```

 If the postgresql database is new (or if it's the first time parsec runs), database tables need be created.
-This can also be run ofter a parsec backend update.
+This can also be run after a parsec backend update.

 ```shell
 # Create parsec database tables